microsoft/AzureTRE/docs/tre-admins/setup-instructions/configuring-shared-services.md

 ## Prepare the admin jumpbox

 1. Sign in to the admin jumpbox provisioned as part of the TRE deployment using Bastion.
-The credentials for the jumpbox are located in the KeyVault under "vm-<tre-id>-jumpbox-admin-credentials"
+The credentials for the jumpbox are located in the KeyVault under ```vm-<tre-id>-jumpbox-admin-credentials```
 2. Download Git for Windows from [https://git-scm.com/download/win](https://git-scm.com/download/win) and install
 3. Download Azure CLI from [https://aka.ms/installazurecliwindows](https://aka.ms/installazurecliwindows) and install
 4. Open Git Bash